0xFireball/datakit/doc/protocol.md

 The client has two states now, SENDING and STANDBY.
 Initially, it is in STANDBY mode.
 When it receives a START it switches to SENDING mode until it receives a STOP.

+Clients need to send a heartbeat packet at least every 10 seconds or they will be UNREGISTERED!

+#### The HEARTBEAT packet

+Example:

+`$P`

 #### The START packet

 Sets the client to SENDING mode when the client receives this